richelbilderbeek/djog_unos_2018/doc/team.md

 Role|Description
 ---|---
-CI|Maintain the Continuous Integration pipelines, teach Dev|Develop new code
+CI|Maintain the Continuous Integration pipelines Dev|Change, write, document and test code
-`git`|merges topic branches with `develop` iff topic branches pass the build Project manager|Make (potentially impopular) decisions Test|Find and report bugs, allowed to close Issues in the `To be checked by testing` UX|Decide about the user experience
+`git`|merges branches upstream iff downstream branches pass the build Project manager|Make (potentially impopular) decisions Test|Find and report bugs, allowed to close Issues in the `To be checked by testing` UX|Decide about the user experience